avarholak/avarholak/README.md

 - ⚡ Fun fact: ...
 -->

 I am currently a student at Stonehill College studying environmental science, religious studies, and data analytics.
 I am interested in using data science practices to clean, organize, and present data collected in the field.
-I am currently working on a research project focused on polinator mediated plasticity in floral traits.
+I am currently working on a research project focused on pollinator mediated plasticity in floral traits.

 In the future, I hope to further my education and get my masters degree, explore new research opportunities in biology and environmental science, and find a job that involves data analytics in combination with environmental science and/or religious studies.